yelghali/Enterprise-Scale-for-AKS/Scenarios/backup_restore/README.md

 - Installs and configures Velero in source cluster **example-aks1** (Velero referencing backup location in secondary Region)

 **In the Secondary / Backup Region (NorthEurope)**
-- Create a Backup AKS cluster (to restore cluster **example-aks1-dr**), configured with Availability zones
+- Creates a Backup AKS cluster (to restore cluster **example-aks1-dr**), configured with Availability zones
-- Create a storage location (Azure Storage Account) to store backups
+- Creates a storage location (Azure Storage Account) to store backups
 - Installs and configures Velero in backup cluster **example-aks1-dr** (Velero referencing the same backup location in secondary Region)